myknight2020/CPU_in_VHDL/Test Results/README.md

 Explanation

 PC_out and ROM_out denote which instruction is currently being executed.
 Each instruction was made to last for 3 clock cycles because accessing the register file and RAM takes 1 and 2 clock cycles, respectively.
 So, every instruciton is about 60ns in this example.
+R0 is hard-coded to always be 0.

 -- LW R3, R0(1) ; storing 2 into R3
+relevant signals:
+ROM_out: shows the above instruction
+wdata: shows what data is being written to the specified register
+waddr: shows which register wdata is being written to
+raddr1: shows which address to

 -- OR R4, R2, R3 ; 7 or 2 => 7 (R4)